galaxyraider9wastaken/Open-Engine/README.md

 # Open-Engine
-Open Engine is A 3d/2d drawing engine in the making it is similar to that of unity but you can communicate with the engine more openly like add different shaders and things.
+Open Engine is a 3D engine used for making all kinds of GUI and making games.
+Ipen Engine uses OpenGl to create windows and graphics usable for businesses and game studios to make applications easly and adds advanced functionalty for pyhisics and lighting.